Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Abstract

 where $a^2+b^2=1,~a > 0,~ b\in\RR$.
-Given any prescribed $N$ points in $\R^2$ and small $T>0$, we prove that there exists regular initial data such that the solution blows up precisely at these points at finite time $t=T$, taking around each point the profile of sharply scaled degree 1 harmonic map with the type II blow-up speed
+Given any prescribed, distinct $N$ points in $\R^2$ and small $T>0$, we prove that there exists a smooth initial data such that the gradient of the solution blows up precisely at these points at finite time $t=T$, taking around each point the profile of sharply scaled degree 1 harmonic map with the blow-up speed

-The proof is based on the {\em parabolic inner-outer gluing method}, developed in \cite{17HMF} for Harmonic Map Flow (HMF).
-However, substantial difficulties arise due to the coupling between HMF and Schrodinger Map Flow (SMF) in LLG, and such coupling produces both dissipative ($a>0$) and dispersive ($b \not =0$) features.
+While blow-ups for Harmonic Map Flow (HMF, $a=1$) have been constructed by D\'avila, del Pino, and Wei \cite{17HMF}, substantial difficulties arise in the gluing construction due to the coupling between HMF and Schr\"odinger Map Flow (SMF) in LLG, and such coupling produces both dissipative ($a>0$) and dispersive ($b \not =0$) features.
 A direct consequence of the presence of dispersion is the {\em lack of maximum principle} for suitable quantities, which makes the analysis more delicate even at the linearized level.
-The dispersion cannot be treated perturbatively even in the dissipation-dominating case $a/|b| >>1$, and one has to include this as part of the leading order.
-To overcome these difficulties, we make use of two key technical ingredients: first, for the inner problem we employ the tool of {\em distorted Fourier transform}, as developed by Krieger, Miao, Schlag and Tataru \cite{Krieger09Duke,KMS20WM}.
-Second, the linear theory for the outer problem is achieved by means of the sub-Gaussian estimate for the fundamental solution of parabolic system in non-divergence form with coefficients of Dini mean oscillation in space ($\mathsf{DMO_x}$), which was proved by Dong, Kim and Lee \cite{dong22-non-divergence} recently.
+The dispersion cannot be treated perturbatively, even in the dissipation-dominating case $a/|b| \gg 1$, and one has to include this as part of the leading order.
+To overcome these difficulties, we utilize two key technical ingredients.
+First, for the resolution of the inner problem, we employ the {\em distorted Fourier transform}, as developed by Krieger, Miao, Schlag, and Tataru \cite{Krieger09Duke, KMS20WM}.
+Second, the linear theory for the outer problem is achieved by means of the sub-Gaussian estimate for the fundamental solution of the parabolic system in non-divergence form with coefficients of Dini mean oscillation in space ($\mathsf{DMO_x}$), which was proved by Dong, Kim, and Lee \cite{dong22-non-divergence}.